Feature request #4322

 In my precise use case, I helped someone define a complex layout of geo tables and relations.
 After that we created a project with all of the subtleties, on how such tables would be edited and viewed.

 The problem was that we needed to distribute this project through all of its users, and although distribution is problematic, it is even more problematic that its users can modify the project.

 For example, imagine a layer that is originally configure to show a combo box (Value Map) with two elements, any of its users can access that same property, edit it, change the value map and start producing mistakes that only very late might be detected.

 Using the databases, it might be possible to distribute projects as well as check for permissions on editing its features.

-#3 Updated by Cupertino Miranda over 7 years ago
+#3 Updated by Cupertino Miranda almost 8 years ago

 Sorry but I don't seem to understand why someone would actually pay lots of money for such feature and why it makes software overly complex.